FrankGrieger/myObjectDetector/README.md

 ## Abstract

-The application captures the output of the camera continuously and uses a Mobile ML model to identify objects.
+The application captures the output of the camera continuously, and uses a Mobile ML model to identify objects.

 In SwiftUI  camera support is actually relying on the legacy UIKit class.
 The app uses a UIViewControllerRepresentable instance to create and manage a UIViewController object in the SwiftUI interface.
 AVCaptureVideoDataOutputSampleBufferDelegate is used to receive captured video sample buffers.
 CoreML is used to preprocess the camera output using the Vision framework and to classify it with a Core ML model.

 ## Concepts